Phone: 01394 445225 | Email: [email protected]

 • £33,769 was committed to projects, which is 100% of the first year’s fund

-Across the programme as a whole so far, the following projects were approved in the Suffolk & Essex Coast & Heaths National Landscape, with full details outlined:
+Across the programme so far, 97 applications have been received and the following projects were approved in the Suffolk & Essex Coast & Heaths National Landscape, with full details outlined:

 Project Case Studies